mapr-demos/predictive-maintenance/README.md

 ## STEP 3 - Save MQTT stream to OpenTSDB:

-This process sends the MQTT data stream to OpenTSDB, where it will be loaded by Grafana in a dashboard.
+In order to see data in the Grafana dashboard, we need to write data to OpenTSDB.
+Here's how to continuously save the stream `/apps/factory:mqtt` to OpenTSDB:

 Update `localhost` with the hostname of the node running OpenTSDB.